 My Personal Statement on Accessibility: We all learn differently.
 You don't have to have a formally recognized disability to find yourself having difficulty with some aspect of the college learning environment.
-Please let me know if something in the course material presents a barrier to your full participation in the course so we can work together to find a reasonable solution - even if you don't have, or don't yet have, a formal accommodation letter.
-And please contact me during the semester if your accommodation needs change.
+Please let me know if something in the course material presents a barrier to your full participation so we can work together to find a reasonable solution - even if you don't have, or don't yet have, a formal accommodation letter.
+And please contact me during the semester if your accommodation needs change or aren't working so we can re-adjust.

-Masking and personal space: The public health situation is constantly in flux and doesn't impact everyone the same way.
-Masking is optional on campus and welcome in my classroom.
-Some people are not ok with close interactions with others, so please honor other people's requests for extra space as best you can.
-There will be no tolerance for harassment regarding mask wearing (for or against).
+Masking Policy: Masking is optional on campus and welcome in my classroom, especially if you are sick.
+There will be no tolerance for harassment regarding mask wearing.
 Medically vulnerable students, staff and faculty are part of our campus community and deserve access to educational spaces like everyone else.